kotakasahara/omegagene/docs/source/users-manual/run_md.rst

 4. System configuration file (system.cfg)
 5. Simulation configuration file (md.cfg)

-OmegaToolkit generates a binary file by combining some of the input files.
+omega_toolkit generates a binary file by combining some of the input files.

 ::